 “You may notice changes in their normal behaviours, changes in appetite or sleep patterns, difficulties at work or school, not finding pleasure in the things they usually enjoy, becoming quiet and withdrawn, or becoming irritable or aggressive,” she says.

-Mental Health Specialist Sandi Givens from Psychological Safety Works also cautions to look out for changes over a two week period such as changes in appetite (eating more or less), changes in sleep patterns (sleeping more or less), noticing the person is finding it hard to concentrate and make decisions.
+Mental Health Specialist Sandi Givens from Psychological Safety Works also cautions to look out for changes over two weeks such as changes in appetite (eating more or less), changes in sleep patterns (sleeping more or less), noticing the person is finding it hard to concentrate and make decisions.

 “The incongruent nature of the individual demonstrating an increase in positive mood may be due to them committing to a time, means and place to take their own life,” Johnson says.

-Given the extremely sensitive nature of the topic, it’s important to do some preparation before initiating these conversations.
-While, of course, some chats around mental health will happen organically and spontaneously over the course of a catch up with a mate, if you are planning to start a conversation with someone you are concerned about there are some steps you can take beforehand.
+Given the extremely sensitive nature of the topic, it’s important to prepare before initiating these conversations.
+While, of course, some chats around mental health will happen organically and spontaneously throughout a catch up with a mate, if you are planning to start a conversation with someone you are concerned about there are some steps you can take beforehand.

 “It can be useful to formulate a few ideas about how you can offer help,” says Rules.
 “For example, you may research mental health services in your area so you’re ready with phone numbers, or think about ways in which you’re willing and able to support the person.